How Firms Chase Profit

 TR = Price × Quantity Sold

 Simple enough.
-But let’s add some real-world muscle:
+But let’s add some IB Economics real-life examples:

 Apple: Around 53% of its total revenue comes from iPhones.